by Catherine Pratt

 2. There’s Always More Than One Option

 If there's something you absolutely love doing, there will be numerous options of what you can accomplish with it.
 Take writing.
 My teacher instantly assumed I meant I wanted to be a novelist.
 But, there are so many other forms of writing.
-If there were no writers (because we all believed it was a bad career choice) there would be no movies, no t.v. shows, no newspapers or magazines, no speeches, no advertisements, no instruction manuals, and there wouldn’t be a description on the back of the movie box you want to rent from your local video store.
+If there were no writers (because we all believed it was a bad career choice) there would be no movies, no t.v. shows, no newspapers or magazines, no speeches, no advertisements, and no instruction manuals.
 A novelist is just one tiny part of the whole writing world.
 That’s the way it is with any passion.
-You will find that can use it in so many different ways.
+You'll find you can use it in so many different ways.
 As you explore your interest, you open new and exciting doors for yourself.
 We also have no idea what technology will bring us in the future.
 My grade 4 instructor had no idea that the internet would even exist at some point in the future and that this would be another avenue for “writers”.

 3. Money is Not the Right Focus